 The Fairyhill Guide to Planning an Outdoor Wedding in the UK

 Yes, we know that we aren’t in the season for planning an outdoor wedding.
-While we love the stunning location of our Gower wedding venue, with its plethora of amazing photo opportunities all year round, even we know when it’s time to come indoors.
+While we love the stunning location of our Swansea wedding venue, with its plethora of amazing photo opportunities all year round, even we know when it’s time to come indoors.

 Having said that, now is the perfect time to start planning for next year.
 Especially since we enjoyed a scorching summer in 2018 and outdoor weddings have been highlighted as one of the major 2019 wedding trends.

 Out and about

 In 2018, we were lucky enough to host a stunning outdoor wedding for one of our happy couples.
 So it’s safe to say that we know what we’re talking about.

 We’ve decided to take everything we’ve learned about organising an outdoor wedding and put it into this handy guide.

 From the ceremony and the flowers to the dress and the décor, we’ll tell you why 2019 is going to be the year when more and more people take their wedding outdoors.
 So here’s our guide to a successful al-fresco soirée.

 We need to be clear about what we mean when we say “outdoor wedding”.
 In England and Wales (at the time of writing), there are legal limitations when it comes to getting married.